When deciding which bingo sites to play at two very important factors are software and network.

 That’s where the welcome offer and any exclusive player promotions come in!

 The Real Bingo Network is an offshoot of the main Dragonfish network, including some of the same rooms.
 The difference between Real Bingo Network sites and regular Dragonfish sites is that there are no wagering requirements on anything and this also means that there are no bingo bonuses as such; the welcome offers (and ongoing player rewards) at these bingo sites are based on free bingo tickets for specific games and free slots spins.
 All winnings are paid in cash including those from daily free slot spins (but these are subject to a cap).

 Joy of Bingo is an 888 network which includes sites such as 888 Ladies and Wink Bingo, with a combination of shared and standalone rooms (the free bingo in particular is mostly shared).
 The Joy Of Bingo sites aren’t skins; they are all owned by 888.

 The Dragonfish powered Ignite network started out with big name Costa Bingo and grew rapidly up until the launch of Bringo Bingo in Summer 2017.
-All these sites are now owned by 888 but are still on a network of their own.
+All these sites are now owned by 888 and have many bingo rooms in common with Joy Of Bingo, but they still have a few of their own too.
 They used to be known for their fun theming and large bonuses including no deposit offers but now, the theming has had to be toned down so as not to appeal to children and the welcome offers are mostly for free bingo tickets not bonus.